ntack93/BBSBOT/README.md

 3. Toggle between ANSI and RIPscript modes using the "Toggle Mode" button.

-4. Enable "Mud Mode" by checking the "Mud Mode" checkbox.
-This will prepend "gos " to every message sent.

-5. Manage your favorite BBS addresses using the "Favorites" button.
+4. Manage your favorite BBS addresses using the "Favorites" button.
 Add new addresses or remove existing ones.

-6. Open the Settings window to configure API keys and other settings required for the various `!triggers` to work:
+5. Open the Settings window to configure API keys and other settings required for the various `!triggers` to work:
     - **OpenAI API Key**: Required for the `!chat` trigger to interact with ChatGPT.
     - **Weather API Key**: Required for the `!weather` trigger to fetch weather information.
     - **YouTube API Key**: Required for the `!yt` trigger to perform YouTube searches.